pramsey/pgsql-http/README.md

      field  | character varying |
      value  | character varying |

-As seen in the examples, you can easily unspool the array of `http_header` tuples into a result set using the PostgreSQL `unnest()` function on the array.
-From there you can easily select the particular header you are interested in.
+As seen in the examples, you can unspool the array of `http_header` tuples into a result set using the PostgreSQL `unnest()` function on the array.
+From there you select out the particular header you are interested in.

 ## Keep-Alive